Ashokanandhu/dapp_project/README.md

     ```javascript
     truffle develop
     ```
+(or
+install Ganache providing local etherum enviornment in your systam create a new work-space, use the accounts for deploying)

 4. Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with `truffle`.
     ```javascript